 You can simply switch off the similar-size feature in your AdSense account.
 But be warned: this switches off all resize features for all ads.
 There is no ad-specific setting for this.

-Go to My Ads > Allow & Block Ads and click on the Ad serving tag.
+Go to Allow & Block Ads > All my sites and click on the Ad serving tag.

 In the Display ads section, you will find the Similar sized display ads option right at the top.
 I switched it off in the example on the screenshot, but it is on by default.

 Your first step to increase your ad revenue

 Subscribe to my monthly newsletter and get additional ad optimization tips to boost your ad revenue.
 It is free and you can opt out at any time.

 Should I prevent AdSense resizing ads?